LonesomePowerCoder/Udacity_Capstone_Starbucks/README.md

 The datasets are json files, which were zipped due to filesize restrictions in Github.

 The two models to answer the questions below, are pre-calculated and deposited as pickle files.
 Those models can be executed by running "models/process_data.py"
-The models are used in an interactive web app (streamlit), which can be executed with the folowwing command line expression "streamlit run app/run.py"
+The models are used in an interactive web app (streamlit), which can be executed with the following command line expression "streamlit run app/run.py"

 # Installations